 - 1/2 teaspoon cumin seeds

-- 1/2 teaspoon black mustard seeds
+- 1/2 teaspoon black mustard seeds or regular mustard seeds

-- 1 cup water or stock
+- 1 cup water (or veggie broth or chicken stock)

-- 1 tablespoon garam masala spice ( see notes)
+- 1 tablespoon garam masala spice (see notes)

 - 2 teaspoons dried fenugreek leaves (optional, but elevates the dish substantially)

-- 1 teaspoon chili powder
+- 1 tablespoon chili powder

-- 1 teaspoons salt
+- 1 teaspoon salt

-- 1 teaspoon sugar or honey (optional)
+- 1 tablespoon sugar, brown sugar, or honey

-- cilantro, optional garnish
+- garnish with cilantro

 Serve with naan bread, fluffy basmati rice, cauliflower rice or cauliflower florets and optional raita!